-To apply for a place at Gordano Sixth Form please complete an application form and return to the Sixth Form office by Monday 9th January 2023.
+To apply for a place at Gordano Sixth Form, please complete the online application form by Friday 12th January 2024.

-Applications should be made online at www.gordanoschool.org.uk/sixthform/apply-to-the-sixthform.
+Applications should be made online at www.gordanoschool.org.uk/application/apply-to-the-sixthform.

-The information in our prospectus and this course information booklet details courses that we intend to offer from September 2023.
+The information in our prospectus and this course information booklet details courses that we intend to offer from September 2024.
 Sometimes these details may change after publication.

-If you apply to study at Gordano Sixth Form, we will start allocating your Key Stage 5 option choices in January 2023.
+If you apply to study at Gordano Sixth Form, we will start allocating your Key Stage 5 option choices in January 2024.
 We will do our best to match your choices as far as possible.
 In the event that a particular option combination cannot be timetabled, we will meet with you to discuss alternative courses.